 Here, we explain everything you need to know about getting a new build mortgage, and how L&C can help.

-The appeal of new build homesNew build properties often appeal to homebuyers as they typically come with a warranty such as the NHBC 10-year certificate which protects you if there are any defects in the building work.
+What are the advantages of new build homes?New build properties often appeal to homebuyers as they typically come with a warranty such as the National House Building Council (NHBC) 10-year certificate which protects you if there are any major defects in the building work.

 You may be able to choose your own fittings and finishes such as tiles, carpets, kitchen and bathroom, and new homes can be eligible for Government schemes such as Help to Buy.